edno125/brevifolia-gatsby-forestry/content/posts/node-js-modules.md

 ![](/content/images/screenshot_4.jpg)

-Such implementation allows us to have some global object like APP which can't be affected with other js modules.
+Such implementation allows us to have some global object like APP which can't be affected with other js code.
 That helps us to avoid rewriting global variables/objects/functions...

+What is the cons of such approach ?

+* restricted order of including scripts
+* extra code for assignment